 There are 190.7 million people who are undernourished in India.
 Despite sufficient food production and tremendous economic growth, we are yet to eliminate hunger and mal nutrition in India.

 The Food Security Foundation India is a Section 8 Not-For-Profit Company.
 Under its flagship national programme, India Food Banking Network (IFBN), it is leading India’s fight against hunger through a network of concerned stakeholders lead by Food Banks to systematically capture food from donors and channelize it to various feeding programs.
 This network is a multi-stakeholder partnership of global and domestic aid agencies, corporations, government, leading development agencies, civil society and individuals.

 An organization can help us establish FoodBanks, fund our cause, conduct food collection drives and individuals can volunteer with our campaigns or at FoodBanks to address the problem of hunger.

 Business and industry in India are today playing an increasingly vital role in socially driven initiatives.
 One of the critical areas where Corporate Social Responsibility initiatives and partnerships can make an important contribution is in addressing hunger and malnutrition which are widespread, acute and even alarming, especially among children and women.

 IFBN relies entirely on voluntary contributions to finance its humanitarian and development projects.
-It also provides an opportunity to various actors to be involved through advocacy initiatives.
+It also provides an opportunity to be involved through advocacy initiatives.
 Support us in raising funds and strengthen our network to fight against hunger in India.

 Volunteer with Us

 Individuals can make a huge difference in the lives of the hungry.
-At IFBN, we value the spirit of volunteerism and encourage people to give their time and love in the service of people who are not getting sufficient food to sustain a healthy life.
+At IFBN, we value the spirit of volunteerism and encourage people to give their time and skills in the service of people who do not get sufficient food to sustain a healthy and productive life.